Bachman–Turner Overdrive: History

-Early history 1971–1973
+Early history: Brave Belt (1971–1973)

-After finding success with The Guess Who, Randy Bachman shockingly left at the height of the group's popularity in 1970, citing health issues and lifestyle differences with the other band members.
-He recalled being labelled "a lunatic and a loser" and that "nobody wanted to work with me."
-The exception was Chad Allan, former Guess Who lead singer who had left that band four years before Randy.
+After finding success with The Guess Who, Randy Bachman left at the height of the group's popularity in July 1970, citing health issues and lifestyle differences with the other band members.
+He recalled being labelled "a lunatic and a loser" and being told "nobody wanted to work with me."
+The exception was Chad Allan, former Guess Who lead singer, who had left that band four years before Randy.
 The two agreed to explore a musical project, and Randy then turned to family.
 The result was the band Brave Belt, formed in Winnipeg in 1971 with the additions of Randy's brother Robin "Robbie" Bachman on drums, and Gary Bachman acting as band manager.
-Brave Belt's self-titled first album, which saw Randy playing both lead guitar and bass, did not sell particularly well.
+Brave Belt's self-titled first album, which had Randy playing both lead guitar and bass, was composed primarily of country-rock songs.
+Randy stated he and Allan chose country-rock because of the popularity of crossover bands like Buffalo Springfield, and also because Randy did not want his new band to sound like a knock-off of The Guess Who.
+The album did not sell particularly well, with only one single ("Crazy Arms, Crazy Eyes") managing to crack the Canadian RPM top 40 (No. 35).
 The record label still wanted Brave Belt to tour, so Randy (at the suggestion of Neil Young) hired fellow Winnipeg bassist/vocalist C. F. ("Fred") Turner to perform in the band's scheduled gigs.

 Turner was soon asked to be a full-time member and sing lead for the recording of Brave Belt II in 1972.
 Chad Allan appeared as a vocalist on two Brave Belt II songs, but left the band shortly after the album's recording.
-During the tour to support this album, another Bachman sibling, Tim Bachman, was added as a second guitarist because the band had felt their three-piece arrangement was too restrictive.
+During the tour to support this album, another Bachman sibling, Tim Bachman, was added as a second guitarist, because the band believed its three-piece arrangement was too restrictive.
 Brave Belt II also failed to achieve any notable chart success, and in mid-1972 their supporting tour was cancelled halfway through.
 But Turner's influence had started to make itself felt, as he composed five songs for the Brave Belt II album and sang lead on nine of the album's eleven songs.
-Brave Belt II had a harder, more guitar-heavy sound than its predecessor, complemented by Turner's throaty, powerful voice.
+Brave Belt II had a harder, more riff-heavy sound than its predecessor, complemented by Turner's throaty, powerful voice.